Dark Energy Survey Year 3 Results: Covariance Modelling and its Impact on Parameter Estimation and Quality of Fit: Covariance matrices for the 3 2pt data vector

 To choose the parameters $\lambda_X$ (also called the lognormal shift parameters, \cf\ \citealt{Xavier2016}) we follow a procedure similar to the one outlined in \citet{Friedrich2018}.
 There it is shown how the value of $\lambda_X$ can be adjusted in order to match the re-scaled cumulant

 of the random field $\delta_X$ smoothed with a top-hat filter of angular radius $\vartheta$ to the value of $S_3$ predicted by leading-order perturbation theory for that same smoothing scale.
-Since the focus in our paper is the covariance matrix of 2-point statistics (hence a 4-point function), we modify their method for match instead the value of
+Since the focus in our paper is the covariance matrix of 2-point statistics (hence a 4-point function), we modify their method to match instead the value of reduced fourth order cumulant

 The field $\delta_X$ here will be either projections of the 3D matter density contrast along the line-of-sight distribution of our lens galaxies or the lensing convergence fields corresponding to our 4 source redshift bins.
 The smoothing scale $\vartheta$ at which we use the $\lambda_X$ to match $S_4$ to its perturbation theory value is chosen such that it corresponds to about $10$Mpc$/h$ at the mean redshift of the line-of-sight projection kernels corresponding to the different $\delta_X$.
 This is approximately the scale at which \citet{Friedrich2018} found the shifted log-normal model to be a good approximation of the overall PDF of density fluctuations in N-body simulations (\cf\ their figure 5).